architsangal/foodfast/README.md

 This automatically registers your per-platform apps with Firebase and adds a ```lib/firebase_options.dart``` configuration file to your Flutter project.

- <h4>Note:Make sure you login to your firebase account while you initialise your firebase_cli in your terminal.</h4>
+ <h4>Note:Make sure you login to your firebase account while you initialise firebase_cli in your terminal.</h4>

 There are additional steps for installing the Firebase SDK and adding initialization code, but they are not necessary for this tutorial.